-- the ability to account for changes in the Harvested wood products category for Afforestation and reforestation and Forest management land - the ability to exclude from accounting emissions and removals due to natural disturbance - the ability to account for emissions and removals on land that meets the criteria of carbon equivalent forests under Forest management that would otherwise be accounted for under Afforestation and reforestation and Deforestation - the ability to account for Forest management against a forest management reference level
+- the ability to account for changes in the Harvested wood products category for Afforestation and reforestation and Forest management land - the ability to exclude from accounting emissions and removals due to natural disturbance - the ability to account for emissions and removals on land that meets the criteria of carbon equivalent forests under Forest management that would otherwise be accounted for under Afforestation and reforestation and Deforestation - the ability to account for Forest management against a forest management reference level - the ability to set the Forest management cap at 3.5 per cent of a country's base year emissions excluding LULUCF multiplied by the number of years in the commitment period.

-&lt;sup>33 The carbon equivalent forest provision creates a misalignment for the afforestation and deforestation area reported under the Kyoto Protocol and the Convention sections of the inventory.
+&lt;sup>27 The carbon equivalent forest provision creates a misalignment for the afforestation and deforestation area reported under the Kyoto Protocol and the Convention sections of the inventory.
 The carbon equivalent forest provision under the Kyoto Protocol is reported in the categories Land converted to forest land (afforestation) and Forest land converted to other land uses (deforestation) under the Convention.

-&lt;sup>34 Deforestation includes deforestation of natural forest, pre-1990 planted forest and post-1989 forest.
+&lt;sup>28 Deforestation includes deforestation of natural forest, pre-1990 planted forest and post-1989 forest.